puppetlabs/puppet-docs/source/pe/3.7/puppet_assign_configurations.markdown

 #### Edit Hiera.yaml

-Edit the `/etc/puppetlabs/puppet/hiera.yaml` file on your puppet master server, and make the following changes.
+Edit the `/etc/puppetlabs/puppet/hiera.yaml` file on your Puppet master server, and make the following changes.
 For complete documentation about this file, see [the Configuring Hiera page][hiera_config] and [the Hierarchies page][hiera_hierarchies] in the Hiera documentation.

 1. Choose a main data backend --- YAML or JSON --- and configure it in [the `:backends` setting](/hiera/1/configuring.html#backends).
 2. Choose a data directory for your Hiera data source files, and configure it in [the `:datadir` sub-setting](/hiera/1/configuring.html#yaml-and-json) under the `yaml` or `json` settings: